clarencew0083/COVID19/README.md

 # COVID19

-The app is hosted on shiny web servers and can be used by following the link below. https://covid19dash.shinyapps.io/covid19/
+The app is hosted on shiny web servers and can be used by following the link here: https://covid19dash.shinyapps.io/covid19/